scolton99/footprints-extension/README.md

 # Footprints Extension
 A Chrome extension written for Northwestern IT to extend the functionality of the Footprints IT Service Manager.

-## About
+## Features
 This extension provides a number of features that improve the experience of using Footprints.

-Primarily, the extension detects your location as Library or Sherman, based on the IP address of your computer.
-If your location cannot be determined, it asks for it on the Footprints login screen.
-This is saved to Chrome storage, and the extension then automatically populates the Walk-In Location field when editing tickets.
+### Location Detection (TSC Tier 1 Only)
+Tier 1 of the IT Support Center is required to set the **Location** field on all tickets that we complete.
+To streamline this process, the extension uses the subnet of the computer that it is currently running on to determine whether the user is at our 1800 Sherman location or our University Library location and it automatically sets the location accordingly on all tickets created or edited during that session.

+In the event that the location cannot be accurately determined (for example, if the user is on the wireless network), a warning is shown that a location has not been automatically selected, and the location can be set manually through the menu under the extension's icon.

+**For non-Tier 1 users of the extension**, we recommend that you turn off the location features in the extension settings.
+This will disable the warning and it will stop the extension from automatically setting the Location field.

+### Aesthetic Changes
-The extension also applies a more aesthetically pleasing theme to the ticket page and implements some new functionality such as the "Fixify" button to clean up emails before they are sent and the ability to view image and text attachments by hovering over them.
+The extension also applies a more aesthetically pleasing theme to the ticket page.
+This can be disabled in the extension's settings.

-We updated the Northwestern IT splash page ("CONWEB") to include a banner telling consultants to use this.
-The newest version of the extension removes that banner.

-Because the labels that we use to categorize our tickets can be difficult to remember, there is now a search box for categorizations directly above the Service Family field.
+### Conweb Interaction (TSC Tier 1 Only)
+[Conweb](https://kb.northwestern.edu/internal/conweb) will display a warning by default that this extension is not installed.
+Once this extension is installed and Conweb is refreshed, the message will be removed.

+### Category Search
+Since Footprints has [nearly 1000](https://kb.northwestern.edu/internal/87181) distinct categories, it can be difficult to remember where all of them are or even to know that some of them exist.
+This extension provides a method of searching for categories and displaying the closest matching ones.

 ## Installation
 The extension can be installed in Google Chrome on the Chrome Web Store [here](https://chrome.google.com/webstore/detail/footprints-selector/bhcajiiignledggebpaalkpcccbjohhc).

 ## Acknowledgements
-Thank you to [@pavilion99](https://github.com/pavilion99) for your contributions.
+Thank you to [@tuchandra](https://github.com/tuchandra) for the original idea to create a Chrome Extension for Footprints.